OfficeDev/msteams-docs.de-DE/msteams-platform/concepts/build-and-test/test-data.md

         try {

-            # 1. Login with the global administrator account for your O365 Developer Program tenant.
-This script uses these credentials to connect to the powershell modules for Azure Active Directory and Microsoft Teams
+            # 1. Login with the global administrator account for your Office 365 Developer Program tenant.
+This script uses these credentials to connect to the PowerShell modules for Azure Active Directory and Microsoft Teams

             $creds = Get-Credential